ChilliCream/hotchocolate-docs/docs/stitching.md

 dotnet new graphql-server
 ```

 With this we have now a functioning GraphQL server with a simple hello world example.

-In order to make this server a stitching server we have now to add the _Hot Chocolate_ stitching layer.
+In order to make this server a stitching server we now have to add the _Hot Chocolate_ stitching engine.

 ```bash
 dotnet add package HotChocolate.Stitching
 ```

-Now that our GraphQL server is ready we can configure the endpoints of our remote schemas.
+Now that our GraphQL server is ready we can start to configure the endpoints of our remote schemas.

 > Remote schemas are what we call the GraphQL schemas that we want include into our merged schema.
-Remote schemas can be any GraphQL Spec compliant server (Apollo, Snagria, etc.) that serves its schema up over HTTP.
+Remote schemas can be any GraphQL Spec compliant server (Apollo, Sangria, etc.) that serves its schema up over HTTP.
 Also we can include local schemas that we have created with the _Hot Chocolate_ .net API.

 The endpoints are declared by using a named `HttpClient` via the HttpClient factory that is included with ASP.net core.